 Sometimes things that seem too good to be true actually are true.
 For example, if you’re a caring person with …

-Sage’s Occupational Therapy department has a record of a 100% passing rate on certification exams, and 100% job placement.
-You will graduate feeling confident and competent, ready to work with patients in the setting of your choice, and prepared to eventually pursue leadership roles in health care practices or educational settings.
+You will graduate Sage’s Occupational Therapy program feeling confident and competent, ready to work with patients in the setting of your choice, and prepared to eventually pursue leadership roles in health care practices or educational settings.

 Fieldwork and Capstone Experience